-This guide is for cPanel users who have root access on their cPanel server and who would like to add custom functionality to cPanel and/or WHM using the BASH scripting language.
+This guide is for cPanel users with root access to their cPanel server who want to add custom functionality to cPanel and WHM using the BASH scripting language.

-It is important to keep in mind that this guide only covers the installation of a basic script.
-This is useful for simple functionality that needs to be implemented quickly and easily.
+It is important to remember that this guide only covers the installation of a basic script.
+This is useful for simple functionality that must be implemented quickly and easily.
 You also have the option of writing a Perl module rather than writing a script.
 When writing a Perl module, your code is run by the cpsrvd daemon.
-This allows your Perl module access to cPanel environment variables, which are not available with scripts.
+This allows your Perl module access to cPanel environment variables that are unavailable with scripts.

 The Standardized Hooks system in cPanel allows the systems administrator or developer to register scripts with cPanel to be run at the selected hook event.
-Using the basics outlined here, the systems administrator or developer can take advantage of the flexible and powerful Standardized Hooks system to bolt on many kinds of custom functionality.
+The systems administrator or developer can utilize the flexible and powerful Standardized Hooks system to bolt on additional functionality using the basics outlined here.

 The basics